 The Leopards are a like-minded group of British designers and jewellery professionals who have come together to celebrate the wonder, art and desire that jewellery inspires.

-Brought together by a passion for their craft and the future of goldsmithing in the UK, The Leopards are partnering with The Prince’s Trust to offer a unique mentoring opportunity to guide and encourage young people into the jewellery industry.
+Brought together by a passion for their craft and the future of goldsmithing in the UK, The Leopards are partnering with The Prince’s Trust and The Goldsmiths’ Centre to offer a unique training experience to guide and encourage young people into the jewellery industry.

 Please send us:

-- Your design, inspired by the city of London, on paper, along with supportive preparatory work in which a link to London is made evident
+- Your design, inspired by UK Architecture, on paper, along with supportive preparatory work (initial sketches, images etc.)

-- Include your name, address, date of birth, email and phone number at the top of the page
+- Please be sure to include your name, address, date of birth and contact email and phone number at the top of the page

-Entries must be sent to Lucy Richards, The Prince's Trust, Prince’s Trust House, 9 Eldon Street, London EC2M 7LS
+Entries must be sent to Becky Inman, The Prince's Trust, Prince’s Trust House, 9 Eldon Street, London EC2M 7LS

 When does the competition open and close?